open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/Kapacitor/README.rst.txt

               PYTHONPATH = "/go/src/github.com/influxdata/kapacitor/udf/agent/py/"

 *
-  Do the `provisioning <8https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_ and run the OEI stack.
+  Do the `provisioning <8https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_ and run the Open EII stack.

 Steps to run the samples of multiple UDFs in a single task and multiple tasks using single UDF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^